Opentrons/opentrons-modules/stm32-modules/thermocycler-gen2/firmware/thermal/README.md

 The offset compensation is as follows: `Tc = (A * H) + ((B + 1) * T) + C`

+Furthermore, there are separate B and C coefficients for each channel (L/C/R).

 ### Ramp Control & Volumetric Overshoot

 When a new target temperature is set, the `plate_control` module enters a simple state machine.
 In order to ensure that the temperature of liquids in the plate is appropriate, the state machine includes __volumetric overshoot__ based on the maximum volume of liquid in a well (configured by the command to set the plate temperature).